Skip to main content

 Other Candidates

 Sofia Aragon is also running for King County Council, District 8.
 Aragon became the first Filipino immigrant to be named mayor of Burien and has served on the Burien City Council since 2020.
 She is a registered nurse and the executive director of the Washington Center for Nursing.
+As an attorney, she advocated for health care for all and workplace safety in Washington.

 Sofia Aragon is also running for King County Council, District 8.
 Aragon became the first Filipino immigrant to be named mayor of Burien and has served on the Burien City Council since 2020.
 She is a registered nurse and the executive director of the Washington Center for Nursing.
+As an attorney, she advocated for health care for all and workplace safety in Washington.

 Cho has been a standout on the commission in his first term.
 When Cho became commission president in 2022, he was the first Asian American to serve in the role in port history.
 As the son of South Korean immigrants and a fluent Korean speaker, Cho has led several international trade efforts with Korea, including creating a green trade corridor with the Port of Busan and working with Hyundai and KIA to make the Port of Seattle the exclusive importer of their cars.